 Enable dependency checks

 Github comes with built-in support for dependency vulnerability checks after acquiring dependabot.
-However, to achieve best security practices for Github, this setting needs to be turned on on a per-repository basis.
+However, this setting needs to be turned on on a per-repository basis.

 Once a dependency vulnerability has been identified, an alert will be created and if possible an automated pull request will be created to mitigate the issue.
 Under the security alerts section in the repository settings, you can define who will be notified when a security issue is identified.